ChristianOrr/ChristianOrr.github.io/_posts/2019-01-19-bikesharestations.md

 ## Plotting The Data

-#### In my plot I need to convey the maximum amount of information in a single look.
-I have embedded information such as:
+I need to convey the maximum amount of usefull information in my plot.
+Hence, I have embedded information such as:
 * The position of each station
 * The number of available bikes at each station
 * Whether a station is active or not

-#### I have achieved this by doing the following:
+I achieved this by doing the following:
-* I have placed a circle on the position of each station
+* I placed a circle at the position of each station
-* I have color coded the circles to indicate if the station is active or not, i.e green = Active, red = Unavailable
+* I color coded the circles to indicate if the station is active or not, i.e green = Active, red = Unavailable
-* I have created a correlation between the size of the circle and the number of bikes that are available at that time, i.e. larger circle = more bikes available
+* I created a correlation between the size of the circle and the number of bikes that are available at that time, i.e. larger circle = more bikes available

+## Available Bikes

-#### If we take a quick look at the code, in the first line of the code, I introduced the map.
-Then I created a function that adds a point containing all the information I  just describled, i.e. circle size, colour, etc. Then I introduced a 'for' loop to iterate over each element in the list.
+If we take a quick look at the code, in the first line, I introduced the map.
+Then I created a function that adds a circle, containing all the information I need, i.e. circle size, colour, etc. Then I introduced a 'for' loop to iterate over each element in the list.

 ```python